-Not later than forty-five (45) days following the end of the contract period, unless otherwise instructed in writing, CONTRACTOR shall submit a final Cost Report related to funding described above and prepared in accordance with instructions set forth by the Alcohol & Drug Programs Division Manager or designee.
-This will clearly separate the funding and UOS for all CONTRACTOR programs.
+Annual Cost Report: Not later than forty-five (45) days following the end of each Fiscal Year, unless otherwise instructed in writing, CONTRACTOR shall submit a final Cost Report related to funding described above and prepared in accordance with instructions set forth by the Alcohol & Drug Programs Division Manager or designee.
+This will clearly separate the funding and units of service (UOS) for all CONTRACTOR programs.
 Final reconciliation of actual program costs versus funding received by CONTRACTOR shall be made in the Cost Report settlement process.

-The Cost Report process may allow Alcohol and Drug programs a "reasonable" client fee carryover, as approved by the Alcohol & Drug Programs Division Manager or designee, which must be spent before any other revenue in the following fiscal year.
-If a carry-over is not acceptable then the amounts are due COUNTY.

-Additionally, an annual narrative describing accomplishments, challenges, program effectiveness, and any other pertinent program information shall be submitted with the Annual Cost Report.
+The Cost Report process may allow Alcohol and Drug Programs a reasonable client fee carryover, as approved by the Alcohol and Drug Programs Division Manager or designee, which must be spent before any other revenue is spent in the following fiscal year.
+If a carry-over is not approved by the Alcohol and Drug Programs Division Manager or designee, then the amounts are due COUNTY.
+An annual narrative describing accomplishments, challenges, program effectiveness, and any other pertinent program information shall be submitted with the annual Cost Report.